sragain/Learning-Rich-Rankings/README.md

 python src/train.py -dset=letor -num_dsets=10
 ```

-This command will automatically loop over the directory and fit 5 models, RS-PCMC, RS-CDM with d=1,2 and 4, and RS-MNL (a Plackett-Luce model), to train sets for 5-fold CV to a random num_dsets=10 datasets in the data/letor directory which meet the other default requirements, e.g. a maximum of 1000 rankings.
+This command will automatically loop over the directory and fit 4 models, RS-CDM with d=1,4 and 8, and RS-MNL (a Plackett-Luce model), to train sets for 5-fold CV to a random num_dsets=10 datasets in the data/letor directory which meet the other default requirements, e.g. a maximum of 1000 rankings.
 I have capped the number of datasets to 10 in this example so that the training is expedient- training 5 models on 5 folds means that we are training 250 models here, using a default of 10 epochs for each.

 Across different collections of datasets in the data folder there is significant heterogeneity in the number of alternatives ranked, number of rankings, lengths (mostly partial vs. mostly complete) and number of datasets each collection, so the default values often need to be tweaked depending on the data we want to fit.